NGC 1374: Classification

 NGC 1374 is an early-type galaxy with a Hubble classification of E1, indicating a flattening of 10%, but also it shows a subtle differentiation of light about halfway out of radius, which is indicating transition to S0 classification.
 It has a bright core surrounded by a soft hazy halo.

 Despite their name, early-type galaxies are much older than spiral galaxies, and mostly comprise old, red-colored stars.
 Very little star formation occurs in these galaxies; the lack of star formation in elliptical galaxies appears to start at the center and then slowly propagates outward.

 Globular clusters

-NGC 1374 is rich with globular clusters, with an estimated number of cluster of 406 ± 81.
+NGC 1374 has an estimated globular cluster population of 360 ± 17.
 There are blue and red globular clusters, although red globulars are more populous than blue ones.
 A similar trend is present in NGC 1379 and NGC 1387.
 These globular clusters, like globulars in NGC 1379 and NGC 1387, did not show any evidences of multiple populations.